 - If you have the Chase Sapphire Reserve® Card, you can redeem points for 1.5 cents each towards the cost of a travel purchase

-Again, it’s not just about which card you’re earning points with, but rather about which card is the most premium, since you can transfer points between accounts.
-So if you have the Chase Sapphire Reserve® Card and Ink Business Preferred℠ Credit Card, all points can be redeemed for 1.5 cents each towards the cost of a travel purchase.
+It’s not just about which card you’re earning points with, but rather about which card is the most premium, since you can transfer points between accounts.
+So if you have the Chase Sapphire Reserve and Ink Business Preferred, all points can be redeemed for 1.5 cents each towards the cost of a travel purchase.

 As you can see, this establishes a base value of 1.25-1.5 cents per Ultimate Rewards point, depending on which card you have.

-Redeem Ultimate Rewards points for 1.5 cents each towards the cost of a travel purchase
+Redeem points for 1.5 cents each towards the cost of a travel purchase

 |Aer Lingus Aer Club||IHG Rewards Club|